 Figure 1 Consort Flow Chart

-© 2023 et al. Open access under Creative Commons by License.
-Free use and distribution with proper citation.

-Page 1201

-conventional treatment regimen.
+The control received group conventional treatment regimen.
 Group A was administered the Muscle Energy Technique (MET) in conjunction with conventional treatment, while Group B underwent the Kaltenborn manual mobilization technique, alongside conventional treatments such as heat therapy and active range of motion exercises.
 The study spanned a period of with six months. interventions conducted over four weeks, comprising a total of 12 sessions.
 Baseline measurements were taken using the Visual Analogue Scale (VAS) for pain, a Goniometer for range of motion (ROM), and the Oswestry Disability Index (ODI) for low back pain and disability assessment.

-group

-received

-а

-The

-control

-In Group A, MET was applied to three different muscles: Quadratus Lumborum, Erector Spinae, and lliopsoas.
-The procedure involved positioning the patient, who was then asked to apply a force of 20% against the therapist's force and maintain this
+In Group A, MET was applied to three different muscles: Quadratus Lumborum, Erector Spinae, and Iliopsoas.
+The procedure involved positioning the patient, who was then asked to apply a force of 20% against the therapist's force and maintain this contraction for 7-10 seconds.
+This was followed by a relaxation period of 5 seconds.
+During the patient's exhalation, the therapist moved the muscle to a new restriction barrier and held this position for 30 seconds at the end barrier, as an end-stretch, with three repetitions (12, 13).